 - (A) Telephone notice of incidents and service failures. - (1) Operators shall provide telephone notice to the chief on all incidents, as defined in rule 4901:1-16-01 of the Administrative Code, within two hours of discovery.
 This includes any telephone notice which is required to be made to the U.S. United States department of transportation pursuant to 49 C.F.R.
-40, 191, 192, and 199 as referenced in paragraph (D) of rule 4901:1-16-02 of the Administrative Code.
+40, 191, 192, and 199 as effective on the date referenced in paragraph (D) of rule 4901:1-16-02 of the Administrative Code.
 Telephone notice requires personal contact with the chief or good faith efforts to make personal contact for all incidents.
-Operators unable to make personal contact with the chief shall leave a message on the commission's incident line, which is (1-614-) 466-7542. - (2) Operators shall provide telephone notice to the chief on all service failures, which involve an interruption of service to one hundred or more customers for a period of two hours or more, within two hours after discovery.
+Operators unable to make personal contact with the chief shall leave a message on the commission's incident line, which is 1-614-466-7542(614) 466-7542. - (2) Operators shall provide telephone notice to the chief on all service failures, which involve an interruption of service to one hundred or more customers for a period of two hours or more, within two hours after discovery.
 Telephone notice requires personal contact with the chief or good faith efforts to make personal contact for all qualifying service failures.
-Operators unable to make personal contact with the chief shall leave a message on the commission's incident line, which is 1-(614)-466-7542. - (B) Written reports regarding incidents and service failures. - (1) All written reports required to be made to the U.S. United States department of transportation pursuant to the regulations in 49 C.F.R.
-40, 191, 192, and 199 as referenced in paragraph (D) of rule 4901:1-16-02 of the Administrative Code, shall be submitted concurrently to the chief. - (2) Within thirty days after the service failure is discovered, each operator shall submit a written report to the chief on the "service failure report form" provided by the commission. - (3) For each incident report and each service failure report required by the pipeline safety code, each operator shall also submit a final written report of the cause(s) of the incident or service failure, where ascertainable, and actions taken to minimize the possibility of a recurrence of such an incident or service failure, where appropriate.
+Operators unable to make personal contact with the chief shall leave a message on the commission's incident line, which is 1-614-466-7542(614) 466-7542. - (B) Written reports regarding incidents and service failures. - (1) All written reports required to be made to the United States U.S. department of transportation pursuant to the regulations in 49 C.F.R.
+40, 191, 192, and 199 as effective on the date referenced in paragraph (D) of rule 4901:1-16-02 of the Administrative Code, shall be submitted concurrently to the chief... - (2) Within thirty days after the service failure is discovered, each operator shall submit a written report to the chief on the "service failure report form" provided by the commission. - (3) For each incident report and each service failure report required by the pipeline safety code, each operator shall also submit a final written report of the cause(s) of the incident or service failure, where ascertainable, and actions taken to minimize the possibility of a recurrence of such an incident or service failure, where appropriate.
 The final report shall be submitted to the chief within sixty days after discovery of the incident or service failure, unless the operator: